 India has a vast potential to be the biggest market for voice search with an expected YoY growth of 270%, as revealed by Google.

-Vernacular language users will account for roughly 75% of India's internet user base by 2021.
+Vernacular language speakers will account for roughly 75% of India's internet user base by 2021.
 Research by KPMG and Google points out that by 2021, nine out of ten new internet users in the country will be native language speakers, and Google search trends show a significant move in this direction as well.
 This study presents an exciting opportunity that can be tapped by voice search to create disruption, especially in a country like India, where there are multiple regional languages, and people prefer them over English for day-to-day communications.

-Based on a report by Recogn, Dentsu Aegis Network (DAN), India's owned agency's market research division; the market is expected to experience a YoY growth of 40.47% from Rs.
+Based on a report by Recogn, Dentsu Aegis Network (DAN), India's owned agency's market research division; the market is expected to experience a YoY(Year-Over-Year) growth of 40.47% from Rs.
 149.95 Cr in 2019 to Rs.210.63 by the end of 2020.
 The report also states that 76% of the users are familiar with speech and voice recognition technology.

 According to Juniper Research, this number will only grow by three times over the coming years.
 Interestingly, the firm also states there will be around 8 billion digital voice assistants in use by 2023, which is a significant increase from 2.5 billion assistants in use at the end of 2018.